 In my classroom we focus on one strategy a week, and build off of them through a program I created Guided Reading with a Purpose.
 I have used this program for 4 years and I honestly can’t say enough about it.
-Last summer I wanted to find another avenue to really focus on those strategies, so I began writing songs.
+Last summer I wanted to find another avenue to really focus on those strategies, so I began writing reading comprehension songs.

 Since I wasn’t blessed with the most beautiful voice, I hired someone to sing them for my class.
 He not only sings them, but he added the music as well.
 We were up and running by September and it was AMAZING.
 My students loved having the audio and so did I. Let me share with you all the ways we used these in my room.

-Song Marble Composition Book
+Reading Comprehension Songs & Marble Composition Book

 On the first day of the week, after the strategy was introduced, we learned our new song.
-First, we glued the half sheet copy of the song into our marble composition book.
+First, we glued the half-sheet copy of the song into our marble composition book.
 Once we had that glued in, I played the audio for them.
 We listened to it a few times that day.

 As the week progresses, we open the composition book up every morning to sing and review our strategy.
 This might be one of their favorite parts of the day.